krizivan03/Solutions/README.md

 # Solutions
 Hi!
-This is my Personal HackerRank/LeetCode Solutions in either Python or Java.
+This is my Personal HackerRank/LeetCode Solutions in either Java, Python or C++.
 Also I've included some use of algorithms learned in class for personal reference.

 https://www.hackerrank.com/krizivan03